Non-thermal pairing glue of electrons in the steady state: Model

 \section{Model}

 Having presented our key results, we now turn to a more detailed discussion of the underlying model.
-To investigate superconductivity in a non-equilibrium steady state (NESS), we consider a system coupled to external environments, as illustrated in \cref{fig:setup}.
+To investigate superconductivity in a non-equilibrium steady state (NESS), we consider a system coupled to external environments, as illustrated in \pref{fig:setup}{b}.
 The total Hamiltonian reads

 where $\hat{H}_{\mathrm{sys}}$ describes an interacting electron–boson system and $\hat{H}_{\mathrm{env}}$ accounts for the environments and their coupling to the system.

 The system Hamiltonian can be decomposed as